Foie gras: Production methods

-Species, breeds and sex used
+Species, breeds, and sex used

 Geese

 Traditionally, foie gras was produced from special breeds of geese.
 However, by 2004, geese accounted for less than 10% of the total global foie gras production and by 2014 only 5% of total French production.
 Goose breeds used in modern foie gras production are primarily the grey Landes goose (Anser anser) and the Toulouse goose.

 In 2016, Hungary was producing 80% of the world's goose foie gras; however, production rates are likely to drop in 2017 due to outbreaks of bird flu.

 Ducks

 In 2014, ducks accounted for 95% of foie gras production.
 The breeds primarily used are the Muscovy duck (Cairina moschata) (also called the Barbary duck) and the hybrid cross of a male Muscovy duck and a female Pekin duck (Anas platyrhynchos domestica) called the Mulard duck.
 This hybrid is sterile and is, therefore, sometimes referred to as a "mule" duck.
 Mulards are estimated to account for about 35% of all foie gras consumed in the US.
 About 95% of duck foie gras production from France comes from force-fed Mulards and the remaining 5% from the Muscovy duck.

 After hatching, the Mulard ducklings are sexed.
 Males put on more weight than females, so the females are slaughtered.
+A new method has been recently developed, allowing to identify the sex of the duck in the egg, based on its eye colour.
+This new method should replace the slaughter of females after hatching within a few years.